RhizomeDB/dbsp-notes/README.md

 ## 1.1 Motivation

 Most relational query runtimes implement a variant of [semi-naive evaluation], where queries are iteratively refined until they reach a fixed point.
 Such designs can efficiently compute views over a fixed database, but are insufficient for incrementalizing evaluation over a database that changes over time.
-Since semi-naive evaluation requires evaluating the same data many times, it can be inefficient for many applications, especially when realtime operation is desired.
+Since semi-naive evaluation requires evaluating the same data many times, it can be inefficient for many applications, especially when real time operation is desired.

 ## 1.2 A Dataflow Engine